 One article determines that a franchisor should be at least practicing business for one year and has a minimum of two units.

 It also regulates subfranchising and the obligations of a master franchisee towards its subfranchisees.
-One crucial point is that it must be practicing business for at least one year; otherwise, how will it be familiar with the business model and support the franchisees' journey?
+One crucial point is that it must practice business for at least one year; otherwise, how will it be familiar with the business model and support the franchisees' journey?

 The Benefits of Franchising: Why Franchising is a Smart Business Move